MrtC101/Thesis_DL_for_BDA/README.md

 1. [Overview of the model](#overview-of-the-model)
 1. [Results](#results)

 ## Folder structure
     .
     ├── README.md                      <- Top-level README for developers using this project.
     ├── LICENSE                        <- License file for the project.
     ├── environment.yml                <- Conda environment file listing the libraries used in this project.
     ├── notebooks/                     <- Jupyter notebooks for dataset exploration and result analysis.
     ├── submit/                        <- Code used to train the model on a cluster using Slurm.
-    └── src/                          <- Source code for the project.
+    |── src/                           <- Source code for the project.
-        ├── models/                   <- Scripts defining the model architecture.
+    |    ├── models/                   <- Scripts defining the model architecture.
-        ├── preprocessing/            <- Scripts for the data preprocessing pipeline.
+    |    ├── preprocessing/            <- Scripts for the data preprocessing pipeline.
-        ├── training/                 <- Scripts for the model training and evaluation pipeline.
+    |    ├── training/                 <- Scripts for the model training and evaluation pipeline.
-        ├── postprocessing/           <- Scripts for the output postprocessing pipeline.
+    |    ├── postprocessing/           <- Scripts for the output postprocessing pipeline.
-        ├── utils/                    <- Utility scripts shared across other modules.
+    |    ├── utils/                    <- Utility scripts shared across other modules.
-        ├── run_definitive_training.py<- Script to run the final training phase.
+    |    ├── run_definitive_training.py<- Script to run the final training phase.
-        ├── run_on_test.py            <- Script to evaluate the model on the test dataset.
+    |    ├── run_on_test.py            <- Script to evaluate the model on the test dataset.
-        ├── run_parameter_search.py   <- Script to perform hyperparameter search.
+    |    ├── run_parameter_search.py   <- Script to perform hyperparameter search.
-        ├── run_postprocessing.py     <- Script to run the postprocessing pipeline.
+    |    ├── run_postprocessing.py     <- Script to run the postprocessing pipeline.
-        ├── run_preprocessing.py      <- Script to run the preprocessing pipeline.
+    |    ├── run_preprocessing.py      <- Script to run the preprocessing pipeline.
-        └── env.sh                    <- Environment setup script to run src.
+    |    └── env.sh                    <- Environment setup script to run src.
+    └── web_page/                      <- Showcase webpage source code

 ## Dataset xBD